bmcdonnell629/CS-3308-Team5-Project/Milestone 5 SQL Design/SQL_TESTING.md

     5. Click Sign Up button

 Expected result:
     User sign up is successful and new record is created in table.
+Once the sign up is complete, the user will be taken to the login page where they can then use their new creditials to login.
+When the user successfully signs up, it will then create a new record in the table, it will make sure that the username does not exist already and it will create a new unique UserID.
+If the username already exists, then it will return an error stating "username exists please choose another username".

 Actual result:
     User is taken to the login page to login with newly created credentials.